 We’ll start by a short example on how this library works, so you can test that everything is good in the configuration and move further to the creation of your projects.

-- As I’m on Raspbian Lite, I will use Nano as my editor, but you can use the one you prefer.
+- As I’m on Raspberry Pi OS Lite, I will use Nano as my editor, but you can use the one you prefer.

 For example, on Raspberry Pi OS Desktop you can copy and paste the code in Thorny or another editor.